What do the IAFAR do?

 Our mission is for this group is to be the focal point for education and advocacy of neighbouring rights and to provide a community for those working in this segment of the music industry.
 The group is open to anyone who works on artists neighbouring rights.
 This includes artists representing themselves, lawyers, accountants, publishers with representative divisions, and sole trader representatives.
 The CMOs need to be held to account by the people to whom they exist to serve.
 Individually, we might not have much of a voice.
 Together, we speak loud enough for everyone to hear.

-i.
-Naomi Asher (Wixen Music President)- President – Chair of Board
+1. Naomi Asher (Sony ATV Music Publishing)- President – Chair of Board